-Target rates will determine the amount of grant a community is eligible to apply for.
+Target rates will determine the amount of grant an applicant is eligible to apply for.
 As the basis for calculation of target rates, use American Community Survey 2015-2019 data.
-See Appendix F, for further information.
+See Appendix E, for further information.
 For more information about target rates, please see Census and Target Rate - Community Development Division (mt.gov) for supplemental guidance.